Tennis-Osaka suffers shock loss in U.S. Open, plans to take break from the sport | Sports-Games

 "I think I'm going to take a break from playing for a while."
 Playing in her first Grand Slam since pulling out of the French Open earlier this year and disclosing her battle with depression, Osaka's return to Flushing Meadows did not go to plan, as she wordlessly left the court after uncharacteristically losing her cool in the second set tiebreak.

-The third seed whacked her racquet and then flung it onto the court twice in frustration as Fernandez scored five straight points in the tiebreak, in a series of superb play.
-Osaka not receive a warning or a code violation and left the court in between sets.
+The third seed whacked her racquet and then flung it onto the court twice in frustration as Fernandez scored five straight points in the tiebreak, in a series of superb plays.
+Osaka did not receive a warning or a code violation and left the court between sets, later telling reporters she struggled to contain her emotions.

 "I'm really sorry about that," she said.
 "I was telling myself to be calm, but I feel like maybe there was a boiling point.
 "Like normally I feel like I like challenges.
 But recently I feel very anxious when things don't go my way, and I feel like you can feel that.
 I'm not really sure why it happens the way it happens now."